PyRepair/maniple/prompt-results/single-prompt/106-subset/gpt-3.5-turbo/black/19/answer_error_test_1.md

     return before, 0
 ```

-The fix removes the extra empty lines when adding decorators by checking if the previous line is also a decorator and reducing the number of newlines accordingly.
-This change should ensure that the test case `test_comment_in_decorator` passes without affecting other tests.
+This updated code checks if `before` is less than `max_allowed` before replacing the prefix of the first leaf.
+If `before` is already greater than or equal to `max_allowed`, it sets `before` to `max_allowed`.

-Note that the fix is isolated to the `_maybe_empty_lines` function and does not require changes to other parts of the code.
+This fixed code should resolve the bug and pass the failed test without affecting other successful tests.